What is the philosophy of how groups are judged and rated?

 The judges score each selection performed on the basis of several categories: technique, musicality, intonation and rhythm, and overall tone quality.
 The scores are combined to calculate a total score that corresponds to one of the final ratings: very good, excellent, or superior.

 What are the qualifications of the staff who present the Long Island Music Festivals?

 The director of Long Island Music Festival LLC is a Long Island middle and high school orchestra teacher, who has been active as an orchestra chair for the Suffolk County Music Educators Association (SCMEA) and vice-president of the Long Island String Festival Association (LISFA).
 In addition, he served for 13 years as general manager for Colden Center for the Performing Arts at Queens College, presenting and running a variety of student and professional musical and theatrical productions.
 Additional staff has six years of experience planning and running arts-in-education programs at the elementary level.
 Information about judges can be found on the Judges page of our website.

 Please visit the website Judges page for more information about our festival judges.

 Do you take into account the calendars of other musical organizations on Long Island?

 Our festivals take place after the NYSSMA, NMEA, SCMEA, and LISFA festivals.

 Do you take into account NY state testing schedules?

 We do our best to keep testing in mind, but due to the increasing number of NY state assessments, it is not always possible to find dates without conflicts that will still work with performance venue schedules and recreational activities that take place outdoors.

 We understand that there are sometimes schedule changes beyond your control.
 If this occurs, we will try to accommodate your group with another festival date.
-If that is not possible, ensembles can cancel before the 90 day, 50% deposit has been paid.

 What grade levels can attend the festivals?